System Recovery

 In the case of the recovery ramdisk,

-package).
-The script mounts several kernel filesystems and the inform partition (if it exists), and parses the kernel command line options (/proc/cmdline
+/sbin/initis a symlink to/usr/libexec/initrd-recovery/init(a shell script that comes from theinitrd-recoverypackage).
+The script mounts several kernel filesystems and the inform partition (if it exists), and parses the kernel command line options (/proc/cmdline) to find thebootmodeparameter.
+If the parameter is present, one of the/sbin/*-initscripts is started.
+If the boot mode is set torecovery,/usr/libexec/system-recovery/recovery-initis started. -

 The

-directory.
-The script starts a shell on the serial console and launches thesystem-recovery
+recovery-initscript mounts the real root filesystem under the/systemdirectory, and other filesystems (such as/optand/opt/usr) below the/systemdirectory.
+The script starts a shell on the serial console and launches thesystem-recoveryprogram. -

 The